 Cops come up with new idea to shame COVID-19 lockdown violators

-Mumbai, Apr 16: Kolhapur Police in Maharashtra have come up with a new idea of publicly shaming lockdown violators by posting their pictures on social media.
+Mumbai, Apr 16: Kolhapur Police in Maharashtra has come up with a new idea of publicly shaming lockdown violators by posting their pictures on social media.

 The drive was launched on Tuesday and over 40 offenders were punished as part of it, a police official said.

-This was done after police found several well educated and "over smart" people, who were aware of the situation, coming out of their homes for morning and evening walks and violating the lockdown guidelines, he said.
+This was done after police found several well educated and "over-smart" people, who were aware of the situation, coming out of their homes for morning and evening walks and violating the lockdown guidelines, he said.

 Tool to diagnose COVID-19 based on cough, speech being worked on